pubsubdb/pubsubdb/docs/architecture.md

 PubSubDB builds upon the *Distributed Engine* Pattern, delivering a specific type of engine referred to as an *Event Bus* or *Integration Server*.
 Each time a *Distributed Bus* receives an event, it processes and routes it according to its cached execution rules.
 The solution is a fully functional *Enterprise Application Integration* (EAI) deployment with all expected execution patterns supported.

 ## First Principles
 There are a set of architectural first-principles that undergird how state and process must be separated to realize the full performance benefit.
-They can seem inconsequential individually, but when applied as a set, they offer significant scalability and performance advantages, making it possible to buy execution cycles with memory.
-The end result is unchanged performance at scale as there is no computational difference between processing 1 request versus 10k.
-The microsecond speed at which Redis exchanges messages is the speed limit for your application.
-Separation is achieved through the following principles.
+They can seem inconsequential individually, but when applied as a set, they enable distributed computation at scale, without back-pressure, overflow, timeout and other risks typically associated with networked systems.

+By converting the application into a series of stateless, single-purpose execution instructions, the network expands and contracts in real-time to absorb assymetry at its source.

 ### Sequence Activities with a DAG
 The Distributed Event Bus uses a Directed Acyclic Graph (DAG) variant known as rooted tree to model the activity flow.
 This was chosen due to its strict enforcement of a single entry point while still allowing for parallel activities.
-Sequence and parallelization are both critical to building an efficient memoization engine, and the DAG is the most efficient representation that achieves this.
+Sequence and parallelization are both critical to building an efficient execution engine, and the DAG is the most efficient representation that achieves this.

 <img src="./img/architecture/dag.png" alt="Sequence Activities with a DAG" style="max-width: 300px;max-height:200px;height:200px;">